vindarel/ABStock/README.md

 keep an activity and a link with its clients.
 It proved 100% useful.
 You can have a site on the same model.

+*Update, November 2022*: you can now have a more evolved website with (optional) online payments.
+Check this demo: [https://librairie.abelujo.cc/](https://librairie.abelujo.cc/).

 [Install it yourself](/docs/en/install.md) or ask us.
 Contact us at `contact@abelujo.cc`.